 Omega doesn’t mention in their website or manual whether or not this juicer is BPA free.

 I’ve contacted Omega, and they said that this juicer is BPA free.

 Thank you Omega for the quick response.

-It is available in both 120 volt and 220 volt options.
-The 220 volt version is just a few bucks more expensive than the 120 volt version.
+It is available in both 120 volt and 220-volt options.
+The 220-volt option is just a few bucks more expensive than the 120-volt version.